q) Provisions, Contingent Liabilities and Contingent Assets

 Government grants: Government grants are recognised where there is reasonable assurance that the grant will be received and all attached conditions will be complied with.
 Where the grant relates to an asset the cost of the asset is shown at gross value and grant thereon is treated as capital grant.
 The capital grant will be recognised as income in the statement of profit and loss over the period and in proportion in which depreciation is charged.
 Revenue grants are recognised in the statement of profit and loss in the same period as the related cost, which they are intended to compensate are accounted for.'

-Production Linked Incentive: Production Linked Incentives are recognised as income when, on the basis of the judgment of the management and based on the supporting data, as per which the mangement of the company feels that the company fulfils the eligibility conditions as per the approval letter.
+Production Linked Incentive: Production Linked Incentives are recognised as income when, on the basis of the judgment of the management and based on the supporting data, as per which the management of the company feels that the company fulfils the eligibility conditions as per the approval letter.
 Accordingly, as per the judgment of management the incentive income has been recognised as same is fully recoverable.

 t) Impairment of Assets

-The Management periodically assesses, using external and internal sources, whether there is an indication that an asset may be impaired.
-An impairment loss is recognized wherever the carrying value of an asset exceeds its recoverable amount.
+amount.
 The recoverable amount is the higher of the asset's net selling price or value in use, which means the present value of future cash flows expected to arise from the continuing use of the asset and its eventual disposal.
 An impairment loss for an asset is reversed if, and only if, the reversal can be related objectively to an event occurring after the impairment loss was recognized.
 The carrying amount of an asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.

 u) Research and Development Expenditure

-intangible assets are recognised as an expense as incurred.
+Research and development expenditure that do not meet the criteria for the recognition of intangible assets are recognised as an expense as incurred.
 Development costs previously recognised as an expense are not recognised as an asset in a subsequent period.

 v) Subsequent Expenditure